Wyrdware/Portfolio/content/projects/scalar-field-visualization.md

 ## Challenge

 I wanted to create a procedurally generated terrain that could support overhangs and caves.
 While 3D perlin noise could be layered on simple 2D noise to carve out caves, this creates artifacts and unnatural looking results.
-Transforming a simple plane also no longer works when overhangs and caves are involved as there can be holes in the topology.
+Transforming a simple plane also doesn't work when overhangs and caves are involved.

 ---